eduardocamaratta/prompt-config/README.md

     * Run `curl -sS https://starship.rs/install.sh | sh`
     * Enable in fish by appending `starship init fish | source` to `~/.config/fish/config.fish`
     * Copy the same TOML file used for Windows (after all it´s a cross-platform solution)

+## Misc

+When editing the TOML file (or even when creating your own PS1 customizations), it's handy to have access to the list of symbols patched to the font.
+For that access the [Nerd Font Cheat Sheet](https://www.nerdfonts.com/cheat-sheet).